Hang Seng (Daily Outlook, Thurs 17 Mar 2016) – Challenging the 20520 risk level, watch the first support at 20190

 What happened yesterday/earlier

 The Fed “dot plot” of interest rate projections will be updated every quarter and the next projection will be released in the 14/15 June 2016 meeting.
-In yesterday’s concluded meeting, market participants are expecting a reduction in the projected interest rate hike to 3 rather than 2 for 2016 and the more dovish tone is due to weaker global growth and heightened risks from financial market turmoil.
+In yesterday’s concluded meeting, market participants are expecting a reduction in the projected interest rate hike to 3 rather than 2 for 2016 and the more dovish tone is due to weaker global growth and heightened risks from financial market turmoil in early February.

 Key elements